Home

 7. All measurements are metric.
 It is recommended that all measurements be made with a steel tape.
 The shot put, discus and javelin throws are measured to the least centimeter.
 Until recently the discus and javelin had to be measured to the least even centimeter.
 This is no longer the case.

 8. The determination of sections and lane assignments for running events can be drawn by lot but it is now standard practice to use recent past performances to seed races.
+It is recommended that only past performances from the qualifying window be used.
+In some cases this may be the current indoor season.
+In others it may be more than a year (e.g. IAAF world champs or Olympic Games).
+We now live in an information world and such data is readily available.
 Seeding is also advisable in field events, especially in the high jump and pole vault.
 No fewer than three competitors shall start in any section.
 In the final event, the 1500 meters, the leaders after nine events should run in the same section.
 The referee shall have the power to rearrange groups.
+Because modern timing equipment can handle large fields, it has become standard practice to include many athletes (up to 24) in 1500m sections.

 9. Hurdles are placed in adjacent lanes, except in collegiate meets where hurdles, if there is a sufficient reason, can be placed in alternate lanes.